AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_source.rst

 units of interest and let |gcv| determine automatically the location of these files.

-Projects are passed to |gcv| using :option:`-P` and :option:`--projects`.
-A single root project must be specified using :option:`-P`.
-Multiple projects of interest, within the project tree rooted at the given root project, may be specified using :option:`--projects`.
+For starters, a single :dfn:`root project` must be specified using the :option:`-P` option, then :dfn:`projects of interest`, within the project tree rooted at the given root, may be specified using :option:`--projects` options.
 If :option:`-P` is used alone, without any :option:`--projects`, then units of interest from the root project itself are considered.
 With :option:`--projects` options, only the projects listed by these options are considered.
 The root project designated by :option:`-P` is not included in the scope if it is not listed in the :option:`--projects` set as well.
-In both cases, with a lone :option:`-P` or with :option:`--projects` in addition, projects imported by the listed ones are also considered recursively if :option:`--recursive` is used.
+With a lone :option:`-P` or with :option:`--projects` in addition, projects imported by the listed ones are also considered recursively if :option:`--recursive` is used.

-The following set of figures illustrates the effect of various possible combinations of options, assuming an example source tree with a root project importing two sub-projects A and B, each of which importing further projects A1, A2, A3, B1, B2, B3, with A1 and B3 importing some common code.
-The first figure below depicts the general project tree structure:
+The following figures illustrate the effect of various combinations, assuming an example source tree depicted below:

 .. image:: prjtree.*
   :align: center

-On this project tree, :ref:`fig-Proot` restricts the analysis to units in the root project only. :ref:`fig-Proot-ss_a` allows focusing on the Subsystem A project only, and if the root project is of interest as well, it must be listed explicitly as in :ref:`fig-Proot-root-ss_a`.
+On this project tree, :ref:`fig-Proot` restricts the analysis to units in the root project only, and :ref:`fig-Proot-ss_a` allows focusing on the Subsystem A project only.
+If the root project is of interest as well, it must be listed explicitly, as in :ref:`fig-Proot-root-ss_a`.

 .. _fig-Proot:
 .. figure:: Proot.*
   :align: center

-  ``gnatcov coverage -Proot ...``
+  ``-Proot``

 .. _fig-Proot-ss_a:
 .. figure:: Proot-ss_a.*
   :align: center

-  ``gnatcov coverage -Proot --projects=subsystem_a ...``
+  ``-Proot --projects=subsystem_a``

 .. _fig-Proot-root-ss_a:
 .. figure:: Proot-root-ss_a.*
   :align: center

-  ``gnatcov coverage -Proot --projects=root --projects=ss_a``
+  ``-Proot --projects=root --projects=ss_a``

-You can also recursively consider all projects imported by specified projects with :option:`--recursive`, for example :ref:`fig-Proot-ss_a-recursive`:
+:option:`--recursive` lets you consider all the projects transitevely imported by the designated ones.
+For example:

 .. _fig-Proot-ss_a-recursive:
 .. figure:: Proot-ss_a-recursive.*
   :align: center

-  ``gnatcov coverage -Proot --projects=subsystem_a --recursive ...``
+  ``-Proot --projects=subsystem_a --recursive``

 The :option:`-P` and :option:`--projects` options select *projects* of interest.
 Now within each of these projects, *units* of interest can also be